NBA Free Agents 2018: LeBron James, DeMarcus Cousins, More Rumors, Predictions

 Magic Johnson said he'd "step down" if there's a letdown over the next two summers.
 The self-imposed clock is ticking on the Lakers team president.
 Does Los Angeles have a shot to sign center DeMarcus Cousins as an alternative or in addition to James?

 After acquiring guard Zach LaVine on draft day a year ago, the Chicago Bulls have a tough decision to make with other rebuilding teams looking to pry him away.
-Who's in pursuit and will the front office match the offer sheet?
+Who's in pursuit, and will the front office match the offer sheet?

 Cleveland Cavaliers Unsuccessful in Early Offseason Communication with LeBron James?